 ADN to BSN/MSN Program

-This program is designed for recent ADN graduates as well as experienced ADN nurses.
+This option is designed for recent ADN graduates as well as experienced ADN nurses.
 It incorporates the completion of specified courses which lead to the completion of both the BSN and MSN degrees.
 Three fields of study are offered:

 Students enrolled part-time can go from an ADN to a BSN in four semesters and can earn a MSN in approximately three years.
-Students with a bachelor’s degree in another field that have and ADN with work experience as a licensed registered nurse should apply directly to the MSN program, as GW School of Nursing offers a bridge pathway.
+Students with a bachelor’s degree in another field that have an ADN with work experience as a licensed registered nurse should apply directly to the MSN program, as GW School of Nursing offers a bridge pathway.

-This program is versatile yet rigorous.
+This path is versatile yet rigorous.
 Students complete the coursework online via distance education, complete the clinical practicum rotations in their local communities, and receive mentoring from GW faculty.
 The distance based format allows professional nurses to advance their education with access to GW’s resources and expert faculty while continuing to work.
 In addition, students attend select on-campus experiences to interact with faculty and other students.

 * Note: The Nurse-Midwifery field of study is a collaborative program between George Washington University School of Nursing and Shenandoah University.